s7u512/NSSO-77-SAS/00_Instructions.md

 # 4. Running the Scripts

-After these folders are made, bring all the six scripts and the six lists and place them on the working directory (in this case `/home/user/Desktop/SAS2019`)
+After these folders are made,

+1. Bring all the six scripts and the six lists and place them on the working directory (in this case `/home/user/Desktop/SAS2019`)
-Open the first script using RStudio or R.
+2. Open the first script using RStudio or R.
+3. Read through the script.
-Run the script.
+4. Run the script.
-Repeat the process for all the scripts in order.
+5. Repeat the process for all the scripts in order.

 You are done.
-The outputs will be generated in the /Output folder.
+The outputs will be generated in the Output folder.